 The Hohe Tauern National Park is Austria's oldest national park, established in 1981, and the largest protected area of the Alps covering over 1.800 square kilometers.
 It is characterized by the impressive mountain ranges of the Central Alps with Austria's highest mountain, the Großglockner (3.798 meters high), glaciers, mountain pasture landscapes and crystal clear mountain streams.

-a) Alpine Health Region Salzburg: Krimml Waterfalls and National Park Center Mittersill
+a) Alpine Health Region Salzburg: Krimml Waterfalls and National Park Center Mittersill (registration is now closed!)

 After lunch, we will depart to the Krimml Waterfalls by bus.
 To make the ride more worthwhile, a short presentation on the nature-based health tourism initiative "Hohe Tauern Health" will be given.
 You will have a chance to experience firsthand the waterfalls tumbling down 380 meters as well as their secret: the spray mist which has a demonstrably positive effect on the respiratory tract (shown in a randomized controlled clinical trial conducted by the Paracelsus Medical University Salzburg).
 Thanks to this effect, the allergy-friendly Hohe Tauern Health establishments around the waterfalls are able to offer special holidays for asthma and allergy sufferers.

 The second stop on our tour will take us to the National Park Center Mittersill where we will visit the National Park Worlds.
 At eight stopping points taking the visitors from one natural space to the next just like on a hike – from a 3D-cinema showing movies about the formation of the Alps up to the Glaciers' World – we will learn more about the largest protected area of the Alps, its inhabitants and its natural environment.
 In addition, Mag.
 Christian Wörister - Director of the Holiday Region National Park Hohe Tauern - will provide us with his insight into the national park and its region.